Frequently Asked Questions

-Drinks may be brought into the seating areas at most performances, but food is prohibited.
+Drinks purchased at the theatre may be brought into the seating areas at most performances, but food is prohibited.
 Outside food and drinks are not allowed.

 If your tickets are lost or stolen, there is no need to worry!
 Please call the box office during our box office hours, where we have a record of all ticket sales.
 Visit our Contact Us page for box office hours.

 As a courtesy to other patrons and to the performers, the use of cellular phones, beepers, radios, and anything else that goes beep, buzz, or whir is not permitted within the theatre.
 Please make sure that you turn off your electronic devices before attending a performance.